antfu/biconfigs/README.md

 **Extra requirements**

-Using CSON, you need to install extra requirement
+To use CSON, you need to install extra requirement
 ```sh
 pip install biconfigs[cson]
 ```